workgena/awesome-hardware/keyboards/sculpt_ergonomic_desktop/README.md

 ## Why is it awesome?
 Possibly, the most **healthy keyboard** on the market today.
 This keyboard is recommended for everyone who feels pain or hand fatigue.
 Split keyset design.
 Good implementation and build.
-Despite being member and low profile, this keyboard feels pretty awesome while typing.
+Despite being membrane and low profile, this keyboard feels pretty awesome while typing.

 ## What is good?
 - Full-size arrow keys (Up/Down)